 WHAT IS SEDATION?

 There is no exact equivalent of the word Sedation in Turkish.
-However, the situation can be defined as SLEEPING calmness.
-During sedation, the patient is able to respond to verbal commands.
-However, it is calm and prone to sleep.
+However, it can be defined as a state of calm or sleep produced by a sedative drug.
+During sedation, the patient is able to respond to verbal commands while he is under treatment.

 WHAT IS GENERAL ANESTHESIA (NARCOSIS)?

-General anesthesia is a type of anesthesia in which the patient is anesthetized by intravenous drugs and / or anesthetizing gas.
-The patient is in full deep sleep.Consciousness is closed.
-There is no response to verbal and painful stimuli.
+General anesthesia is a type of anesthesia in which the patient is anesthetized by intravenous drugs and/or anesthetizing gas.
+The patient goes in a full state of sleep , in this method There is no response to verbal and painful stimuli.

-Who Should Sedation and General Anesthesia Be Applied?
+Who Should Sedation and General Anesthesia Be Applied to?

 Babies and young children